nanoframework/nanoframework.github.io/articles/getting-started-guides/build-esp32.md

     Flash nanoCLR
     ```

 ## Start with a 'Hello World' C# application

-1. Watch the video tutorial [here](https://youtu.be/iZdN2GmefXI) and follow the step that should be done in Visual Studio 2017 Community Editon.
+1. Watch the video tutorial [here](https://youtu.be/iZdN2GmefXI) and follow the step that should be done in Visual Studio 2017 Community Edition.
 Skip the steps that describing uploading the nanoCLR into the STM32 Nucleo board.

 ## Debugging nanoCLR